gtim/svelte-chess/README.md

   - `lan`: Long algebraic notation, e.g. `g1f3`.
   - `before` and `after`: FEN of positions before and after the move.
   - `flags`: String of letters for each flag that applies to the move: `c` for standard capture, `e` for en passant capture, `n` for non-capture, `b` for two-square pawn move, `p` for promotion, `k` for kingside castling and `q` for queenside castling.
+  - `check`: True if the move put the opponent in check (or checkmate).
+  - `checkmate`: True if the move put the opponent in checkmate.

 ## Future